rjar2020/my-bookshelf/2021/readme.md

 15. ["The Pragmatic Programmer" by David Thomas & Andrew Hunt (2nd Edition) - 2019]
 16. ["Capital al segle XXI" (Capital in the Twenty-First Century) by Thomas Piketty (Catalan edition) - 2013]
 17. ["Building Microservices" by Sam Newman (2nd Edition) - 2021]
+18. ["What You Do Is Who You Are" by Ben Horowitz - 2019]

 # Periodic Publications
 1. ["Reliability" By Increment, an Stripe magazine - Issue 16, February, 2021]